-Minimising the risk of sexual violence and sexual harassment at the school through a planned curriculum
+Minimising the risk of sexual violence and sexual harassment at the school through a mandatory planned curriculum

-The school addresses this through the Protective Behaviours programme; behaviour policy; pastoral support system; and staff behaviour policy.
+The school or college is responsible for the delivery of relationships and sex education; other named citizenship/PSHE programmes; behaviour policy; pastoral support system; and staff behaviour policy.

-As an Infant School we are mindful of the principle that children of all ages need to learn about respect, consent, body autonomy and healthy relationships; and can harm other children.
+This will vary from setting to setting and will be dependent upon phase but nursery and infant schools must be mindful of the principle that children of all ages need to learn about respect, consent, body autonomy and healthy relationships; and can harm other children.